 The terminating SIP UA receives the INVITE and normal SIP processing of the call continues, returning “200 OK” or optionally setting up media end-to-end.

+Editor’s Note: Need to determine whether the RPH claim will be a separate identity header.
+How local policy will determine cases when there are separate identity headers.

+Editor’s Note: Need to address the physical location of the STI-VS and STI-AS.

 Procedures for SIP RPH Signing